-As of December 31, 2013, MortCo has estimated federal NOL carryforwards of approximately \$267.1 million, and estimated available Florida NOLs of approximately \$39.6 million, both of which begin to expire in 2025, and are fully available to offset future federal and Florida taxable income, respectively.
-All other MortCo state NOLs have been abandoned.
-Bimini Advisors has estimated federal and Florida NOL carryforwards of approximately \$2.2 million which begin to expire in 2031 and are fully available to offset future federal and Florida taxable income.
+As of December 31, 2014, MortCo has estimated federal NOL carryforwards of approximately \$263.9 million and estimated available Florida NOLs of approximately \$36.4 million, both of which will begin to expire in 2025, and are fully available to offset future federal and Florida taxable income, respectively.
+The net deferred tax assets for MortCo at December 31, 2014 are approximately \$94.9 million.
+As of December 31, 2014 and 2013, management did not believe that it had sufficient positive evidence to conclude that the realization of MortCo's deferred tax assets was more likely than not; therefore, a valuation allowance was provided for the entire balance of MortCo's net deferred tax assets.